Moderner 55 qm Schärenkreuzer von Hakan Södergren Modern 55 square metre Skerrycruiser by Håkan Södergren sailing upwind in smooth water

 Headsail luff, I measurement11.40 m

-Headsail base & spinnaker pole, J measurement3.45 m
+Headsail base & spinnaker pole length, J measurement3.45 m

 Length over all14.95 m